New York Revisited

 Historian Guide: Latifah Chinnery

-The Gilded Age of late 19th century New York was a time of unrivalled opulence, an age of grand estates, sea-going yachts, and the great family fortunes.
+The Gilded Age of late 19th-century New York was a time of unrivalled opulence, grand estates, sea-going yachts, and the great family fortunes.
 Wealth came from land and industry and fortuitous marriages.
 Society was decorous, strict, and entirely stratified.
 The Astors, Vanderbilts, Fricks, and Carnegies were living it up in lavish homes of European architecture carried to dizzying extremes.
 Within a matter of blocks, one could take in renaissance, Romanesque, and rococo mansions.

 Surrounding the lavish enclaves was a city that was a hotbed of syndicates, racketeering, and unionization.
-Corruption and graft by Boss Tweed and Tammany Hall prevailed until the turn of the century, giving way to reforms by the middle class and the founding of the city's pre-eminent theaters and museums.
-Troops returning home from World War I marched up Fifth Avenue, thus kicking off the Jazz Age, the flamboyant "anything goes" era that saw skyscrapers transform the skyline.
+The corruption and graft under Boss Tweed and Tammany Hall prevailed until the turn of the century, giving way to reforms by the middle class and the founding of the city's pre-eminent theaters and museums.
+Troops returning home from World War I marched up 5th Avenue, thus kicking off the Jazz Age, the flamboyant "anything goes" era that saw skyscrapers transform the skyline.

 It was in Kingston, New York's first capital, where the "Great and Gracious" made their mark on American society in the 19th century.
 From the decks of the Rip Van Winkle yacht, view millionaires' sumptuous estates on our cruise along the Hudson River.
-Return to the city for dinner in Times Square.
+Return to the city for dinner on own.

 We tour the Merchant's House Museum, New York's only home preserved intact from the 19th century.
 Complete with original furnishings, it offers a glimpse of domestic life in New York City of the well-to-do.
 Visit Tweed Courthouse, one of New York's greatest civic monuments, with decorative elements unparalleled in any American public building.
 The evening finds us at Fraunces Tavern, where Washington bid his troops farewell in 1783, and where we will enjoy a special dinner.

 A study of New York's iconic architecture takes us first to the Empire State Building.
-Planned during the booming 1920s, it was built during the Depression, when soaring skyscrapers seemed overly optimistic.
+Planned during the booming '20s, it was built during the Depression, when soaring skyscrapers seemed overly optimistic.
 At Rockefeller Center, we take a look into the rich artistry of John D. Rockefeller Jr.'s vision for a cultural center that signified man's development in spirit, science, and industry.
-For a change of pace, we reflect on the French, English, and German Gothic styles of St. Patrick's Cathedral.
+For a change of pace, we reflect on the French, English, and German-Gothic styles of St. Patrick's Cathedral.
 Tying it all together is the Museum of the City of New York, which showcases defining features of the city that shaped its institutions and public life.
-See the majestic skyline by night on our dinner cruise aboard the New York Cruising Yacht.
+Dinner is on your own at your choice of the many restaurants near our mid-town Manhattan hotel.

 Depart at your leisure following breakfast.